-Select dining and wine bar
+Select gastronomy and wine cellar

 Endorsed by more than 1,200 years of history, Germany’s second most populated city currently continues to be the prosperous maritime enclave which has given it its fame for centuries.
 Hamburg, the Free Imperial City of the Roman Empire, it is the country’s maritime gateway, open to the sea of Frisia through Lake Alster and the river Elba.
 One of the marvels of the hotels in Hamburg is to admire the bridges and canals that define the urban landscape and appreciate the perfect harmony of this port setting.